paulamarcondes/paulamarcondes/README.md

 <p align="center">
   <b>Quality Assurance Engineer</b><br>
-  Passionate about building reliable, user-centered solutions - with Quality, value, and purpose.✨
+  Passionate about building reliable, user-centered solutions - with Quality, value, and purpose. ✨
 </p>

 ---

 ### About Me

 I'm a **QA Engineer** with experience in manual and automated testing for web, mobile, API, and Salesforce systems.
 I work across both **frontend and backend testing** - from API integrations to UI flows and business logic.
 With a background in **Customer Experience**, I bring thoughtful attention to detail and care deeply about usability.

-> I believe Quality is not just about finding bugs - it's about making things that truly **work** for people.
+> I believe **Quality** is not just about finding bugs - it’s delivering exceptional, reliable products that **improve people’s lives**.

 ---